danbradham/ends/README.rst

 object itself.
 Once you expose some parameters on a graph, you can call it, passing in your parameters as keyword arguments.
 When called the exposed attributes will be set, and the graph will be evaluated, any exposed results will be returned.
-If multiple results are returned a dict will be returned.
+If multiple results are exposed a dict will be returned.

 .. code-block:: python